comlog-gmbh/atomics-http/README.md

 # atomics-http
 atomics-http is a Node.js extension that provides synchronous http or https calls.
-No dependency and very fast.
+Minimal dependency and very fast.
 Worker and Atomics based.

 ## Changes
 + 2022-04-07 Typescript optimized